MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 search.appverid:
 description: "Learn how to enable restricted access control for SharePoint sites."
 ---
-# Restrict access to a SharePoint site by Microsoft 365 group membership
+# Restrict access to a SharePoint site by group membership

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]